 Is the purchase allowable?

 Finally, you’ll need to verify the purchase you want to make is allowable.
 This is essential, because if the expense is not allowable, you cannot use University funds to make the purchase.
 If you do purchase unallowable items, you will not be reimbursed.
 If the purchase was made with a PCard, you are required to make a repayment to the University.
 This is a violation of policy and can result in the cancellation of your PCard.
 Expenditure requirements, including examples of allowable and unallowable purchases, are listed in Policy 9.10 General Expenditure Policy.
-Additional information on restrictions, requirements, and limitations for purchases made with a PCard are listed under 8.1 Restrictions/Requirements/Limitations in the PCard Manual.
+Additional information on restrictions, requirements, and limitations for purchases are listed under Policy 9.01 Determining Purchasing Method.

 Related Expense Requirements